PowerDayz/EzDBOverview/README.md

 ### **7. Setting up on external server**:

-- Goto `App.tsx` and change localhost to you're server's ip.
+- Goto `App.tsx` and `StashCard.tsx` and change localhost to you're server's ip.
 - Goto `index.js` in `EzDBOverview\backend` and change localhost to you're server's ip.
 - Make sure the port `3001` is open on the server.
 - Build a production build using `npm run build`.